hlandete/email-susbcription-service/README.md

 -   Also the GET endpoint of this service is made to check the templates.
 -   Maling functions has been coded but not tested

+swagger

+-   For accessing to swagger data go to http://localhost:PORT/api

 ## Stay in touch

 -   Author - [Hector Landete](https://github.com/hlandete)